devanshiagarwal1034/Airflow-Data-Pipeline-S3-Snowflake-DBT/README.md

 Step 3: Verify Airflow Installation
 After successful execution, an Airflow folder will be generated in your project directory.
-Open your browser and navigate to http://localhost:8080 to access the Airflow UI.
+Open your browser and navigate to [http://localhost:8080](http://localhost:8080/) to access the Airflow UI.
 Log in with the following credentials:
 Username: admin
 Password: (found in standalone_admin_password.txt in the project folder)

-First DAG: welcome_dag
+welcome_dag
-The repository includes a sample DAG called welcome_dag to test your setup DAG Details:

-Schedule Interval: Runs daily at 11:00 PM (0 23 * * *)
-Start Date: Yesterday (using days_ago(1))
-Tasks:
-Print Welcome Messag
-Print Current Date
+ It is a simple DAG I’ve created to verify that  Airflow setup is working correctly.
+It runs daily at 11:00 PM and performs the following tasks:

+Prints a friendly "Welcome" message.
+Displays the current date.
-Fetch Random Quote: Retrieves a motivational quote from the Quotable API and displays it as the "Quote of the Day".
+Fetches a motivational quote from the Quotable API.

-In the Airflow UI,Trigger the DAG to observe task execution.
-This DAG runs basic tasks to confirm your Airflow environment is functioning correctly.

 Integrations